 3. Disable Robots.txt Using FTP Client or cPanel

 The robots.txt file can also be disabled using an FTP client or cPanel.
-For this approach, you don’t have to remove any contents of the robots.txt file from your WordPress website.
+For this approach, you don’t need to remove any content from the robots.txt file on your WordPress website.
 However, you need to create a new robots.txt file using any text editor and include just the following instructions:

 User-agent: *